MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 slug: structs-in-swift
 ---

-At MakeSchool we have decided to switch from Objective-C to Swift for all of our new online content and courses.
+At Make School we have decided to switch from Objective-C to Swift for all of our new online content and courses.
 We get a lot of questions from the community regarding Swift:

 * Should I learn Swift or Objective-C?
 * Which of the two languages is easier to learn?